These deep divers can hold their breath for up to an hour

 Weddell seals are excellent divers, and scientists have recorded them diving as deep as 2,000ft for up to an hour at a time!
 They mainly hunt for Antarctic cod, but will also take squid, prawns, and other bottom-feeding crustaceans.
 Although not thought to be a major part of their diet, Weddell seals have been seen hunting and killing penguins, although it’s not known how common this is.

 Like many Antarctic species, the longer-term effects of climate change on the Weddell Seal population is unknown.
 However, as a species that relies on the presence of ice for breeding and for winter habitat, the effects of reducing polar ice coverage is clearly a concern.

-Highlights where the Weddell Seal can be seen
+Spots where the Weddell Seal can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.

 Located at the northerly tip of the Antarctic Peninsula, the Sound is a remarkable onslaught for the senses as you come face-to-face with monstrous slabs of ice, now floating free as enormous tabular icebergs.
 These have broke away from ice shelves in the Weddell Sea and drifted into the Sound.